 Let's read!
+Our Vision...

-The reading programme of study at Great Linford Primary School is founded on the passion of teachers to ensure that all children develop a lifelong love of reading.
-We encourage this using engaging social reading environments and daily, whole class, reading sessions.
+The Reading Programme of Study at Great Linford Primary School is founded on the passion of teachers to ensure that all children develop a lifelong love of reading.
+We encourage this using engaging social reading environments and daily, whole class reading sessions.
 Reading drives our curriculum and creates strong links with all areas of study using a range of engaging books and texts.

 Reading in EYFS